Scattering graph method for 3D radiative transfer: TURSCA model

 A data flow diagram within TURSCA is presented in Fig. \ref{fig:tursca-data}.
 A visualization of the RT computation within TURSCA is presented in Fig. \ref{fig:tursca-comic}.
 The rest of this section describes the technical details of the algorithm implementation.

 The code is publicly available on Github (\url{https://github.com/amikko/tursca}) and it may be used freely in accordance to the MIT License.
-TURSCA is ran using the command line using Python 3 and it requires NumPy, SciPy, NetCDF and Taichi libraries.
-The input parameters are defined in a NetCDF file created with Atmospheric Radiation Simulation Computation Application (ARSCA) \cite{MIKKONEN2024108892}.
+TURSCA is run on the command line using Python 3 and it requires NumPy, SciPy, NetCDF and Taichi libraries.
+The input parameters are defined in a NetCDF file created with Atmospheric Radiation Simulation Computation Application (ARSCA) \cite{MIKKONEN2024108892}, which is also available on Github (\url{https://github.com/amikko/arsca}).
 Model configuration are defined in YAML-formatted text file.

 The medium properties in TURSCA are defined in three different ways: flat slabs, spherical shells or 3D Gaussian clouds.
-These definitions are presented in the form of basis functions from which the medium properties can be calculated at arbitrary medium points.
+These definitions are presented in the form of medium basis functions from which the medium properties can be calculated at arbitrary medium points.
 The flat slab and spherical shell basis functions have definite values at predefined altitudes and the values between these altitudes are linearly interpolated from the closest points.
 The Gaussian cloud has a position and a standard deviation and its contribution is summed together with other basis functions.
 The Gaussian cloud is assumed to have no effect at a distance more than two standard deviations from its center.
 TURSCA also creates the scattering nodes in accordance to these basis functions.
 When tracing a line-of-sight through the medium, scattering nodes are created at slab and shell definition altitudes, or dotted at previously defined minimum step length when closer than two standard deviations to a Gaussian cloud center.

 The medium boundary geometries can be parallel planes or concentric sphere surfaces.
 For radiative transfer, surfaces can be defined as Lambertian reflectors, or pass-through, which does not block radiation.
 The Lambertian surfaces can cast shadows, which becomes apparent with spherical surfaces: scattering node at the surface is not illuminated by the radiation source if the local solar zenith angle is over $\pi/2$, or by radiation originating from another scattering node if the line segment connecting the nodes is not fully within the medium.
 For scattering coupling calculations (Eq. \ref{eq:scatt_coup}), the nodes at a Lambertian surface have a $\mu_s^\mathrm{Lambertian} = A\cdot\max\{\mu_s(r)\}$, where $A$ is the Lambertian albedo.
 Currently the only modelled radiation source is a far-field source originating from outside the medium.
 Both surface geometry and reflectance as well as radiation source modalities are easily added to TURSCA if desired.